-1. In 1962 the Nobel Prize in chemistry was shared by two researchers, each who succeeded in determining the three-dimensional structure for a protein.
-Who were these two researchers and what protein did each determine a structure for? a.
-Researcher: Protein Determined: b.
-Researcher: Protein Determined: 2.
-Both myoglobin and hemoglobin function as oxygen binding proteins.
-Compare and contrast these two proteins on each of the following levels: a.
-Structural: b.
-Functional: 3.
+- 1. In 1962 the Nobel Prize in chemistry was shared by two researchers, each who succeeded in determining the three-dimensional structure for a protein.
+Who were these two researchers and what protein did each determine a structure for?

+- a.

+Researcher:

+Protein Determined:

+b.

+Researcher:

+Protein Determined:

+- 2. Both myoglobin and hemoglobin function as oxygen binding proteins.
+Compare and contrast these two proteins on each of the following levels:

+a.
+Structural:

+- b.
+Functional: - 3.
 In 1949, Linus Pauling first proposed that genetically linked diseases were cause by molecular defects in the proteins that genes code for.
 One of the first examples to support this theory was provided by the sickle-cell hemoglobin disease.
-Describe the physiological effects of this disease along with the molecular defect that has been determined as its cause.
-4. Hemoglobin functions to transport oxygen to the tissues where it is used to oxidize food molecules.
+Describe the physiological effects of this disease along with the molecular defect that has been determined as its cause. - 4.
+Hemoglobin functions to transport oxygen to the tissues where it is used to oxidize food molecules.
 The oxidation reactions release chemical energy to meet the energy needs of these tissues.
-The byproducts of these reactions include small molecular weight acids and CO 2 .
+The byproducts of these reactions include small molecular weight acids and CO2.
 Describe how hemoglobin has evolved to respond to the presence of these byproducts in a way that helps the tissues meet their energy needs.

-the information for a correctly folding a protein is contained in its amino acid sequence.
+- 5. Earlier in the semester we discussed Christian Anfinsen's Nobel Prize winning experiment in which he showed that the enzyme ribonuclease could be reversibly denatured, elegantly demonstrating that the information for a correctly folding a protein is contained in its amino acid sequence.
 Anfinsen was able to determine when ribonuclease was renatured by observing when it regained its catalytic active.
-What characteristics of an enzyme's active site does Anfinsen's experiment nicely illustrate?

-6. Which of the following effects can be brought about when an enzyme catalyzes the following simple reaction:
+What characteristics of an enzyme's active site does Anfinsen's experiment nicely illustrate? - 6.
+Which of the following effects can be brought about when an enzyme catalyzes the following simple reaction:

-$$S \stackrel{k_f}{\longleftarrow} P$$

-where $K{eq} = \frac{[P]}{[S]}$, and k_f and k_b are the forward and backward rate constants.
+$$\mathbf{S} \xleftarrow{k_f}{\underset{k_h}{\longleftarrow}} \mathbf{P}$$ where $K{eq} = \frac{[P]}{[S]}$, and k_f and k_b are the forward and backward rate constants.

+- a.
+The enzyme increases k_f (Yes/No). - b.
+The enzyme increases K'{eq} (Yes/No). - c.
+The enzyme increases k_b (Yes/No) - d.
+The enzyme increases the activation free energy change, ΔG^{\ddagger} (Yes/No) - e.
+The enzyme makes the overall free energy change, $\Delta G'$, more negative (Yes/No) - 7.
+Shown below is a Lineweaver-Burke plot displaying the kinetics for an enzyme catalyzed reaction that was conducted with 800 pmol of enzyme in both the absence and presence of a 100 μ M concentration of an inhibitor.

 a.
-The enzyme increases k_f (Yes/No).
+What type of inhibition is displayed by this inhibitor?

 b.
-The enzyme increases K{eq} (Yes/No).
+What are the values of V{max} and K{M} in the absence of the inhibitor?
+(Show your calculations and be sure to include units.)

 c.
-The enzyme increases k_b (Yes/No)
+How many reactions does each enzyme active site catalyze per second when saturated with substrate in the absence of the inhibitor?
+(Show your calculations and be sure to include units.)

 d.
-The enzyme increases the activation free energy change, ΔG^{\ddagger} (Yes/No)
+Is the maximum rate for the uninhibited reaction diffusion limited?
+Explain:

 e.
-The enzyme makes the overall free energy change, $\Delta G'$, more negative (Yes/No)

-7. Shown below is a Lineweaver-Burke plot displaying the kinetics for an enzyme catalyzed reaction that was conducted with 800 pmol of enzyme in both the absence and presence of a 100 μ M concentration of an inhibitor.

-a.
-What type of inhibition is displayed by this inhibitor? b.
-What are the values of V{max} and K{M} in the absence of the inhibitor?
-(Show your calculations and be sure to include units.) c.
-How many reactions does each enzyme active site catalyze per second when saturated with substrate in the absence of the inhibitor?
-(Show your calculations and be sure to include units.) d.
-Is the maximum rate for the uninhibited reaction diffusion limited?Explain: e.
-Where on the enzyme molecule, relative to the active site, does the inhibitor most likely bind?
-Explain: f.
-What is the value for the dissociation constant, $K{\rm I}$, of the inhibitor-enzyme complex?
+Where on the enzyme molecule, relative to the active site, does the inhibitor most likely bind? .
+Explain:

+f.
+What is the value for the dissociation constant, K{I} , of the inhibitor-enzyme complex?